 C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-To quickly access the All Users Startup Folder in Windows 10, open the Run dialog box (Windows Key + R), type
+To access the “All Users” Startup folder in Windows 10, open the Run dialog box (Windows Key + R), type

-As a final note, it’s important to mention that the items you place in your All Users or Current User Startup Folders won’t launch immediately upon logging in to your Windows 10 account.
-Windows will first load its necessary system processes and any items in the Task Manager’s Startup tab, and then launch your Startup Folder items after that.
+As a final note, it’s important to mention that the items you place in your “All Users” or “Current User” Startup folders won’t start immediately upon logging in to your Windows 10 account.
+Furthermore, some links may not launch at all, ironically.